 Once you've decided what kind of task you want to do, find a specific page, code example, etc. to work on, and just do it!

-When you're done, feel free to pick another item, or see below for other things you can do on MDN.
+When you're done with your chosen task, feel free to pick another item, or see below for other things you can do on MDN.

 Possible task types

 There are multiple avenues you can take to contribute to MDN depending on your skill set and interests.
 Even though some tasks may be daunting, we do have lots of simple activities available.
 A lot of them need only five minutes (or less!) of your time.
 Along with the task and its short description, you will find the approximate time that each type of task typically takes.